OpenstackForkedProjects/openstack-tutorial/user-training/advanced-tutorial.md

 can only be connected to other tenant networks via router, but cannot be used to access a provider network.

-### security groups

-security groups are group of firewall rules that are associated to a port.
-By default security groups are associated to all the interfaces of a VM, but with the CLI you can also associate a security group to a single port.

-You can dynamically associate or disassociate a security group to a VM/port, and you can add or remove rules to/from a security group at any time.
-Changes are applied "immediately" and do not require a reboot of the VM

-Since these rules are applied to the port *from the outside*, they do not rely on any firewall software installed on the VM image.

-The default security group allow all outgoing traffic from the VM and blocks all incoming traffic to the VM.
-SC default security group already has two rules to allow ICMP and SSH incoming traffic to the VM, but you can disable it.
-You can also disable outgoing traffic by deleting the corresponding rules from the default security group.

 ### hosts with multiple interfaces

 You can always create VMs with multiple interfaces.
 However, most